Kangaroo Island Kangaroo

 Kangaroo Island is a birdwatcher's paradise, with the opportunity to spot over 260 birds, almost one-third of Australia's bird count.
 Over 90% of the Island is mallee and woodland, with beautiful Eucalyptus groves, shrublands, fernlands and forests.
 The island is blessed with amazing protected coves and beaches through to rugged cliffs, providing abudant opportunities to spot seabirds, waterbirds and waders.

 This three day birdwatching and wildlife tour is presented with an indicative itinerary.
 Opportunities vary throughout the year and each season is slightly different in terms of natural cycles.
 The experience delivered is customised according to the season and fine-tuned to meet the interests of guests once they arrive on the Island.
+Please note this tour is only available as a private charter.

 Upon flying into Kangaroo Island, guests will be greeted by an Island guide.
 The first stop is Duck Lagoon – a freshwater billabong where typical encounters include: White-eared, White-naped and Brown-headed Honeyeaters; Crimson Rosellas; Superb Fairy-wrens; Black Swans; Grey and Chestnut Teals; Yellow-billed Spoonbills; Pacific Black Ducks; Australasian and Hoary-headed Grebes; Chestnut-breasted Shelducks; Little Pied Cormorants; and (seasonally) Freckled Ducks.